Kaspersky vs Sophos

 Effectiveness against malware

-The primary concern for any antivirus review is how effective each antivirus system is against cybersecurity threats.
-These threats include viruses, malware, worms and trojans.
-A program that can quickly and effectively stop any attacks of this kind is vital.
+The primary concern for any antivirus review is how effective each antivirus system is against cybersecurity threats, such as viruses, malware, worms, and trojans.
+A program that can quickly and effectively stop these attacks is vital.

 To test the two products, I will first examine how each performs against malware test files from the European Institute for Computer Anti-Virus Research.
-There are four sample files, each one simulating various different malware scenarios.
+The four sample files simulate various malware scenarios.

 I am looking to see if the programs detect and block the samples, and how they do that.
 They will also be put up against some live malware samples, including adware and trojans.